Nimor111/101-v5/README.md

 # 101-v5

-Repo for holding my tasks from the 101 course
+Repository for holding tasks for the Hack Bulgaria Programming 101 with Python course that i'm taking - 2016/2017.